 When goods arrive in an importing country, the customs authorities (HMRC for the UK) can ask the authorities in the exporting country to carry out further checks and controls.
 These can be requested even if the goods are already in free circulation.
 This is called "subsequent verification".
 The authorities can ask the importer to pay a "security" sufficient to cover the difference in duty, where the goods are not yet in free circulation.

 If a verification check shows that the goods do not qualify for preferential treatment, the importer will lose the benefit of it.
 HMRC can claim duty from the importer up to three years after import.
 Equally, excess duties paid can be reclaimed by the importer for up to three years, on presentation of appropriate proof of origin.

 The sections above relate to trade between the UK and EU, however, origin is also relevant to trade more widely and the rules of origin can vary in different circumstances.
 There are several reasons why origin matters which we explain below.

 1. Trade is between economies with a Free Trade Agreement, which provides for preferential tariffs.
 For example, a lower rate of tariff applies to certain exports from Canada to the EU because of the CETA Free Trade Agreement.
 Access to the preferential tariffs depends on the origin of the goods.

-If a UK-EU Free Trade Agreement is reached, exporters from both the UK and the EU will need to evidence that their goods originate in the UK/EU to qualify for the preferential tariff.
-It is not yet clear what mechanism will be used to do this, although one possibility may be self-certification through the EU REX system.
+Under the UK-EU Free Trade Agreement, exporters from both the UK and the EU need to evidence that their goods originate in the other party to qualify for the preferential tariff.

 2. Trade is from a developing country to a developed economy under the "Generalised System of Preferences" (GSP).
 Access to preferential GSP tariffs depends on origin.